EricBallestero/ericballestero.github.io/_pages/cv.md

 Education
 ======
 * Tech.
-Level in Electrical Engineering, Lyce&eacute Alfred Kaslter, 2010.
+Level in Electrical Engineering, Lyce\'e Alfred Kaslter, 2010.
 * HND in Sound Design and Audio Engineering, ADAMS 3IS, 2012.
 * Spe.
 Module in Building Acoustics, Conservatoire des Arts & Metiers, Paris, 2014.
 * Verified Certificate of Acknowledgement in Astrophysics, Polytechnic School of Lausanne, 2015.